BlackCatNFUM/UnityCharacterLocomotion/README.txt

 Script Integration: Add the AnimationHandler script to your character and link the Animator component.

 Video Guide:
-Check out our YouTube video for a step-by-step setup tutorial. #
+Check out our YouTube video for a step-by-step setup tutorial : https://youtu.be/iAfVStAtnuc